braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/mParticle/mparticle.md

 #### Embedded kit integration

 The mParticle and Braze SDK will be present on your application through the embedded kit integration.
-However, unlike a direct Braze integration, mParticle takes care of calling the majority of Braze SDK code for you.
-Any mParticle methods you use to track user data will automatically be mapped to Braze's SDK.
+However, unlike a direct Braze integration, mParticle takes care of calling the majority of Braze SDK methods for you.
+The mParticle methods you use to track user data will automatically be mapped to Braze's SDK.

 These mappings of mParticle’s SDK for [Android](https://github.com/mparticle-integrations/mparticle-android-integration-appboy), [iOS](https://github.com/mparticle-integrations/mparticle-apple-integration-appboy) and [Web](https://github.com/Appboy/integration-appboy) are open source and can be found on [mParticle’s GitHub page](https://github.com/mparticle-integrations).

-The embedded SDK integration allows you to take advantage of our full suite of features (Push, In-app Messages, News Feed, and all relevant message analytics tracking).
+The embedded kit SDK integration allows you to take advantage of our full suite of features (Push, In-app Messages, News Feed, and all relevant message analytics tracking).

+{% alert note %}
+For Content Cards and custom in-app message integrations call Braze’s SDK methods directly.
+{% endalert %}

 ##### Step 1: Integrate the mParticle SDKs